micah-yeager/vitest-typecheck-intellij-error/README.md

 ## Notes

-- The IntelliJ configuration only uses default settings.
+- The WebStorm configuration only uses default settings.
 - The issue occurs with both Vitest v1 and v2.
 - No errors or warnings are emitted when running the tests from the command line with `npm test` or `npm run test`.